beanumber/etl/cran-comments.md

 Package suggested but not available: ‘RPostgreSQL’

   I don't think I can do anything about this.

-* Possibly mis-spelled words in DESCRIPTION:
-  ETL (11:66)
-  pipeable (11:32)

-  These words are not mis-spelled.

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Benjamin S. Baumer <ben.baumer@gmail.com>'